You can apply for a decree nisi if your husband or wife doesn’t defend your divorce petition.

 The form will tell you what to do next.
 The judge may want more information in writing, or you may have to go to a court hearing.

-Get legal advice if there is going to be a court hearing: find a legal adviser.
+Get legal advice if there’s going to be a court hearing.